The 2CNF Boolean Formula Satisfiability Problem and the Linear Space Hypothesis: Four Simple Applications of LSH for 2SAT

-Jenner \cite{Jen95} presented a few variants of the well-known {\em knapsack problem} and showed their NL-completeness.
-Here, we choose one of them that fit into the NL-search framework by a small modification.
-Given a string $x$, a substring $z$ of $x$ is called {\em unique} if there exists a unique pair $u,v$ satisfying $x=uzv$.
-Write $[n]$ for the set $\{1,2,\ldots,n\}$.
+In 1995, Jenner \cite{Jen95} presented a few variants of the well-known {\em $\{0,1\}$-knapsack problem} and showed the NL-completeness of these variants.
+Here, we choose one of them, which fits into the NL-search framework by a small modification.
+Given a string $x$, its substring $z$ is said to be {\em unique in} $x$ if there exists exactly one pair $(u,v)$ satisfying $x=uzv$.
+It is easy to check, for given strings $x$ and $z$, whether or not $z$ is a unique substring of $x$.